Myth No. 1

 More fundamentally, there is an inherent contradiction between being an innovator and knowing what you’re doing.
 Innovative entrepreneurship is about building into the unknown and the unknowable.
 As Yogi Berra said, making predictions is hard, especially about the future.
 The more fantastical Musk’s vision of the future is, the more likely it is he’ll make a wrong turn trying to get there.

-if it hits Musk's goals.
+Tesla can be profitable if it hits Musk's goals.

 Musk says the Model 3 will be profitable as average costs decline with scale.
 He set a goal of producing 5,000 Model 3s a week by the end of the second quarter.
 That led him to undertake a heroic effort in late June that included the unprecedented step of setting up a temporary production line in a tent in a parking lot.
 The 5,000-unit goal was achieved just hours after his self-imposed deadline.
 Corresponding to the production increase, with the introduction of the Model 3, Tesla’s revenue growth has been dramatic: Revenue from April through June was $4 billion, 43 percent more than in the same period in 2017.